kemichai/rfmpy/docs/index.rst

 This project, led by D. Kalmár, focuses on mapping the MTZ beneath Central and Eastern Europe to enhance our understanding of active tectonic and geodynamic processes.

+- Kalmár, D., Petrescu, L., Hetényi, G., Michailos, K., Süle, B., Neagoe, C., Bokelmann, G., and the AlpArray and PACASE Working Groups
+(In Preparation). _Mantle Transition Zone analysis using P-to-S receiver functions in the Alpine-Carpathian-Dinarides Region: impact of plumes and slabs._

 Quickstart
 ~~~~~~~~~~~